mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

-4.Assigned a name to the sensor **myofflinesensor**, select your subscription and make sure you toogle **Cloud Connected** once you disable this option the rest of the form below will dissapear.
+4. Assigned a name to the sensor **myofflinesensor**, select your subscription and make sure you toogle **Cloud Connected** once you disable this option the rest of the form below will dissapear.
 Click **Register**